MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/update-phases-23h2.md

 The release notes include the update contents, changes, known issues, and links to any external downloads that might be required (for example, drivers and firmware).
 For more information, see the [Latest release notes](../known-issues-2311-2.md).

-After Microsoft releases the update, your Azure Stack HCI update platform will automatically detect the update.
+After Microsoft releases the update, your Azure Local update platform will automatically detect the update.
 Though you don't need to scan for updates, you must go to the **Updates** page in your management surface to see the new update’s details.

 Depending on the hardware in your cluster and the scope of an update bundle, you might need to acquire and sideload extra content to proceed with an update.
 The **operating system** and **agents and services** content are provided by Microsoft, while depending on your specific solution and the OEM, the **Solution Extension** might require an extra download from the hardware OEM.
 If more is required, the installation flow prompts you for the content.

 ## Phase 2: Readiness checks and staging

 There are a series of prechecks before installing a solution update.
 The prechecks are related to the storage systems, failover cluster requirements, remote management of the cluster, and solution extensions.
-These prechecks help to confirm that your Azure Stack HCI cluster is safe to update and ensures updates go more smoothly.
+These prechecks help to confirm that your Azure Local instance is safe to update and ensures updates go more smoothly.

 A subset of these checks can be initiated outside the update process.
 Because new checks can be included in each update, these readiness checks are executed *after* the update content is downloaded and *before* it begins installing.